Deltawerks/starprint/README.md

 > **Status:** Alpha/Testing
 > **Focus:** 3D Printing (No textures, no animation, minimal cleaning required)

+> ⚠️ **Important:** StarPrint currently only works with **Star Citizen 4.2 and earlier** Data.p4k files.
+SC 4.5+ introduced new file formats that are not yet supported by upstream tools (cgf-converter, scdatatools).
+See [cgf-converter #225](https://github.com/Markemp/Cryengine-Converter/issues/225) for updates.

 ## 🚀 Features

 -   **Personal Items:** Armor sets, FPS weapons, melee weapons, gadgets, flair, decorations, and more.